 You will learn all the basics – and much more – required to succeed in the field of horticulture.
 At least one third of your weekly class time is spent in the garden.
 Practical Skills and Plant Identification and Culture are the backbone of the program, with classes every week over the course of the 10 months.

-Your theory courses will cover everything from Botany and Soil Science to Plant ID, Plant Health (Pests and Diseases), Integrated Pest Management, Turfgrass Management and Landscape Design.
-You will also learn about fruit and vegetable growing, permaculture, and other alternative approaches to gardening .
-Field trips and guest speakers complete the schedule.
-Topics as diverse as Bonsai, Ethnobotany, Invasive Plant Management, or Mason Bees will give you a well-rounded horticultural education.
+Your theory courses will cover everything from Botany and Soil Science to Plant Health (Pests and Diseases), Business Practices, Integrated Pest Management, Turfgrass Management and Landscape Design.
+You will also learn about fruit and vegetable growing and alternative gardening practices through our Introduction to Permaculture and Sustainable Food Production courses.
+To provide a well rounded- horticultural education, field trips and guest speakers complete the schedule with topics as diverse as: Bonsai, Ethnobotany, Invasive Plant Management, Cut Flowers, Pond Installation and Maintenance, Native Plants or Mason Bees.

 Students participate in: